 Other includes the impact from business acquisitions and divestitures and currency translation effect.
-Decreases of ¥8,843 million out of ¥9,518 million in trade receivables and ¥5,373 million in lease receivables during the fiscal year ended March 31, 2017 were attributable to changes in the scope of consolidation including Hitachi Capital Corporation.
+Decreases of \$8,843 million out of \$9,518 million in trade receivables and \$5,354 million out of \$5,422 million in other receivables during the fiscal year ended March 31, 2017 were attributable to changes in the scope of consolidation including Hitachi Capital Corporation.

-As of March 31, 2017 and 2016, the total balances of trade receivables, lease receivables and other receivables individually determined to be impaired were ¥75,210 million and ¥95,932 million, respectively, and the allowance for doubtful receivables corresponding to such receivables was recorded in the amounts of ¥23,697 million and ¥33,565 million, respectively.
+As of March 31, 2018 and 2017, the total balances of trade receivables and other receivables individually determined to be impaired were \$71,321 million and \$75,210 million, respectively, and the allowance for doubtful receivables corresponding to such receivables was recorded in the amounts of \$18,951 million and \$23,697 million, respectively.